Cinema MoneySaving tips & tricks - including 2for1 tickets to see Frozen II

 Do you need to go to the cinema?
 Streaming services have big movies including some released at the SAME time as the cinema

-With the proliferation of video streaming services such as Netflix, Amazon Prime Video and Now TV over the past few years, there is less need to venture to the cinema to get your film fix – and with packages for the big services mentioned costing less than £12 a month, you can watch a lot more movies for your money at home.
+With the proliferation of video streaming services such as Netflix, Amazon Prime Video and Now TV over the past few years, there is less need to venture to the cinema to get your film fix – and with packages for the big services mentioned costing less than £12 a month, you can watch a lot more movies for your money at home – see our 22 MoneySaving TV tricks.

 Of course, watching a movie from your living room sofa is a different experience to the cinema, but if you're not so fussed about the night out element, or giant screen, then streaming services can be a good alternative to forking out for a cinema ticket, especially if you're paying for one or more of them anyway.

 While the majority of big studio blockbusters will get their first showing at the cinema, there's been a trend in recent years of some movies being released on streaming services at the same time as their cinema release.
-For example, Hotel Mumbai premiered on Sky Cinema, Now TV and in cinemas on the same date last week – Fri 27 Sep, and the 2018 Oscar-winning movie ROMA streamed on Netflix at the same time it was in cinemas.
+For example, Hotel Mumbai premiered on Sky Cinema, Now TV and in cinemas on the same date in September 2019, and the 2018 Oscar-winning movie ROMA streamed on Netflix at the same time it was in cinemas.

 Some movies don't even make it to the cinema at all – Netflix for example, produces its own original movies – see our Netflix hacks for how to cut the cost and get more from your subscription.